koraytugay/koraytugay.github.io/content/various/maven.md

 Similar to any other dependency in Maven, a plugin is uniquely identified by three coordinates: `groupId`, `artifactId`, and `version`, a.k.a. __GAV__.
 However, for plugins, `groupId` is __not__ needed.
 Maven assumes the following by default: `org.apache.maven.plugins` and `org.codehaus.mojo`.

 Maven downloads plugins on demand when it cannot find a plugin in its local repository.
-By default, Maven looks for any plugin that is not available locally in the plugin repository,defined in the super POM file:
+By default, Maven looks for any plugin that is not available locally in the plugin repository, defined in the super POM file:

 ```xml
 <pluginRepositories>